St Anne Parish

 In 1999, St. Anne's School celebrated the Golden Anniversary with a wide scope of programs, liturgies and creative projects.
 A general reunion for all graduates of St. Anne's was held over the Thanksgiving holiday which honored past volunteers and teachers.
 The Sisters of St. Joseph were well represented.
 The Jubilee was celebrated in 2000 and Mary Cox Pippin donated the carillon in memory of her husband, Harmon.
 Fr.
 Tom brought his period at St. Anne's to a close in 2001, and was assigned to Virginia Beach.

 Rev. Timothy Keeney arrived in May of 2001 and was immediately involved in the on-going projects.
 The Vincent de Paul Center was completed for the BFIA as was the Msgr.
-Hickie Center, which is used for bingo SHARE, and other parish activities.
+Hickie Center, which is used for bingo and other parish activities.
 In 2001, the school extended to the seventh grade, in 2002 to the eighth grade and more space was needed to realize our commitment to the parish and school.
-A building committee was established which continues its work.
+Restoration of the cemetery included identifying graves, rebuilding the wall and fence at the front of the cemetery, landscaping and improvements.
+Fr.
+Tim was assigned to St. Bede parish in Williamsburg in January 2013, and shortly after arriving there received the title of Monsignor.

 In 2008, Deacon Juan Ibarra arrived at St. Anne's and works tirelessly with the parish and in particular the Hispanic community, as a retired deacon.